EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.cat.md

 ### imUtil.cat.surface_density

 Estimate surface density in catalog, optionally using convex hull Package: +imUtil.cat Description: Estimate the surface density and area that a catalog is covering.
-The area is estimated using either the box size,
+The area is estimated using either the box size, circle radius, and if not provided using the convex hull.